JH2516/bf2048/README.md

 our main checklist
 1. make project ppt and convert in pdf.
 2. make deffirence with each other. <one can use arrows in main page, other one makes it click>
-3. look for main frame code with google <check for kubowaina's 2048 and madan's 2048_puzzle>
+3. look for main frame code with google <check for kubowaina's 2048 and madan712's 2048_puzzle>
-4. add some colours on it.
+5. add some colours on it.

 in game ideas
 1. if round ends, two buttons popped up <restart, main menu>, and show point